Donald Trump has sweeping plans for a second administration. Here's what he's proposed

 Those policies notwithstanding, Trump has put more emphasis on new proposals aimed at working- and middle class Americans: exempting earned tips, Social Security wages and overtime wages from income taxes.
 It’s noteworthy, however, that his proposal on tips, depending on how Congress might write it, could give a back-door tax break to top wage earners by allowing them to reclassify some of their pay as tip income — a prospect that at its most extreme could see hedge-fund managers or top-flight attorneys taking advantage of a policy that Trump frames as being designed for restaurant servers, bartenders and other service workers.

 Trump’s posture on international trade is to distrust world markets as harmful to American interests.
 He proposes tariffs of 10% to 20% on foreign goods — and in some speeches has mentioned even higher percentages.
-He promises to reinstitute an August 2020 executive order requiring that the Food and Drug Administration buy “essential” medications only from U.S. companies.
+He promises to reinstitute an August 2020 executive order requiring that the federal government buy “essential” medications only from U.S. companies.
 He pledges to block purchases of “any vital infrastructure” in the U.S. by Chinese buyers.

 Trump has called for rolling back societal emphasis on diversity and for legal protections for LGBTQ citizens.
 Trump has called for ending diversity, equity and inclusion programs in government institutions, using federal funding as leverage.

-Note: This story first moved Nov.
-6, 2024.
-It was updated Nov.
-7, 2024, with video.